runwithNick/linux_benchmarks/README.md

 ## other

 Other scripts are included in the repo but are not necesary for running the benchmarks at this time.
-However, the intention would be to have a run.sh script that simply does everything.
+However, the intention would be to have a run.sh script that simply does everything with little to no user input.
 But due to time constraints, that implimentation has been put on hold.